gautamkrishnar/keepalive-workflow/README.md

 ## How to use
 There are two ways you can consume this library in your GitHub actions
 ### Via GitHub Actions (For GitHub actions users)
 You can just include the library as a step after one of your favorite GitHub actions.
+Your workflow file should have the checkout action defined in one of your steps since this library needs git CLI to work.

 ```yaml
 name: Github Action with a cronjob trigger
 on: